Alumni Profiles

 Rosemary Aviste and Maxwell Sheldon

-We are both sophomores pursuing a minor in environmental humanities at Rochester.
+We both pursued a minor in environmental humanities at Rochester.
 In addition, we’re passionate about urban agriculture and work jointly on campus and in the greater Rochester community to create, grow, and enhance community garden initiatives.
 We believe that working closely with our local partners helps build a stronger bridge between the University and the community.

 Read more...